 The flowers of the nasturtium plants act as a colorful aromatic beacon for beneficial bugs like bees, parasitic wasps, and ladybugs.

 The lush foliage will help create a living ground cover making a blanket over the soil.
-In addition, plants that protect the soil will help keep moisture evaporation low and keep the ground soil cool during the hottest days of summer.
+In addition, plants that protect the soil will help keep moisture evaporation low and cool the ground soil during the hottest days of summer.

 - Learn More: Nasturtium plants are one of the most popular companion plants to add to your garden.
-We have a complete guide listing the best and worst companions you should check out before planning your gardening beds.
+Our complete guide lists the best and worst companions you should check out before planning your gardening beds.